tokenshift/zync/README.md

 directory).

 The local node is started with the command `zync -c {remote node}`.
-By default, Zync runs in non-destructive, non-interactive mode (see options below); thiswill copy files _from_ the local node _to_ the remote node without overwriting any files on the remote node.
+By default, Zync runs in non-destructive, non-interactive mode (see options below); this will copy files _from_ the local node _to_ the remote node without overwriting any files on the remote node.
 Warnings will be issued for any conflicts, but they will not be changed on either node.

 ## Options